Successful TPD Claim Mental Health and Depression Guide

 Find out now.
 AIL has a 99% success rate for TPD Claims.
 Our expertise is your guarantee of success.

-In Australia, TPD insurers often seek to deny or minimise claims because their primary concern is their profitability, not your capacity to pay your bills.
+In Australia, TPD insurers often seek to deny or minimise mental health claims because their primary concern is their profitability, not your capacity to pay your bills.
 Sometimes, it can be more difficult to prove your psychological and psychiatric condition prevents you from working.
 However, if you have been seeking regular therapy from your psychologist, psychiatrist, or GP, you will have more evidence to prove your claim.

 How Much Is My TPD Claim for Mental Health Worth?